Social Justice Training Institute

 MONDAY

-Optional dinner on your own--meet others in hotel lobby
+Optional lunch on your own--meet others in hotel lobby

 TUESDAY